-As a Site Health and Safety Officer, Mark ensured all operations were completed in a safe manner, develop and implement the Site HASP including preparing daily tailgate safety meetings, ensured Job Safety Analysis (JSAs), work permits, confined space permits were completed properly, and performed air monitoring of the site as hazards and operations dictate.
+As a Site Health and Safety Officer, Mark ensured all operations were completed safely, developed and implemented the Site HASP including preparing daily tailgate safety meetings, ensured Job Safety Analysis (JSAs), work permits, and confined space permits were completed properly, and performed air monitoring of the site as hazards and operations dictate.
 He completed periodic safety sweeps of the site performing observations and safety audits of the work being performed and had the authority to change an operation if it is being completed in an unsafe manner.

 Mr. Staggs served as the Environmental Protection Specialist for the USN at the Cutler Naval Communication Station in Cutler, ME.
-He was tasked with the oversite of 2 EPA/MEDEP Permitted operations under the Clean Air Act and the Clean Water Act.
+He was tasked with the oversight of 2 EPA/MEDEP-permitted operations under the Clean Air Act and the Clean Water Act.
 Mark also managed the Base HAZWASTE Program, Base contact for the Natural Resources and Cultural Resource Programs.
-He inspected and administered the Tank Management Program, was Response manager for all spills and cleanups and Base Manager for all Environmental Restoration Projects.
+He inspected and administered the Tank Management Program, was the Response manager for all spills and cleanups, and Base Manager for all Environmental Restoration Projects.